pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 or bonnie++) may be used to collect a performance baseline for comparison with a separate run after the upgrade, in both Staging and Production.

+TODO: Is this stack of commands and descriptions too much for this doc?

 ### sysbench